cleoold/Markov_CN_node/README.md

 ### Markov-Chinese

 Generates random text based on the input sentences.
+Simple, one process, no database.

 ### Intro